Mental Health Facilities Garland County, AR

 Pointe Outreach Greater Hot Springs

-Pointe Outreach Greater Hot Springs is a mental health treatment clinic in Garland County, Arkansas, located at 2110 Higdon Ferry Road, Suite D, 71913 zip code.
+Pointe Outreach Greater Hot Springs is a mental health facility in Garland County, AR, located at 2110 Higdon Ferry Road, Suite D in the 71913 zip code.
 Pointe Outreach Greater Hot Springs provides telemedicine/telehealth and outpatient treatment.
-Pointe Outreach Greater Hot Springs provides psychotropic medication, individual psychotherapy and integrated dual diagnosis disorder treatment to young adults, adults and children / adolescents.
-Pointe Outreach Greater Hot Springs also supports people with trauma, people with serious mental illness and transitional age young adults.
-Additional services provided by Pointe Outreach Greater Hot Springs consist of psychosocial rehabilitation services, suicide prevention services and case management.
+Pointe Outreach Greater Hot Springs provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and couples/family therapy to adults, children / adolescents and young adults.
+Pointe Outreach Greater Hot Springs also supports people with serious mental illness, people with trauma and children/adolescents with serious emotional disturbance.
+Additional services offered by Pointe Outreach Greater Hot Springs consist of case management, suicide prevention services and psychosocial rehabilitation services.

 Learn More